pokt-network/docs/content/pokt/wallets.md

 ### Import wallet

-The [official wallet web app](https://wallet.pokt.network) has two methods of importing your wallet.
+The [official wallet web app](https://wallet.pokt.network) has three methods of importing your wallet.
 The Key File is the more secure method of importing your wallet since it is encrypted by your passphrase.

 ![](/images/ClickImport.png)
 #### Key File import